Automation lessons from the financial close front line

 The often-frenetic activity of financial close processes is largely due to the huge amount of manual effort they entail every month or quarter.
-To reduce the pressure and risk this brings, there is an answer for finance departments: use automation across the close.
+To reduce the pressure and risk this brings, there is an answer for finance departments: Use automation across the close.

-If done effectively, this can mean the financial close becomes a non-event.
+Done effectively, this can mean the financial close becomes a non-event.
 And it also allows finance staff to focus on essential analysis to provide essential insights that can improve broader business performance.

 Michel Le Boëdec, consultant and former director of the shared services division at Engie, highlighted the importance of having accurate data for the close.
 For example, if figures are better than expected, or a surprise, it means your company has poor forecasting, which is bad news for investors.